DonnaWuDongxia/widl-nan/README.md

 npm install --save ssh://git@github.com/01org/widl-nan.git
 ```
 ### Define addon interfaces into WIDL files
 Before using WIDL-NAN, you need to get the inputs ready.
-Designed addon interfaces need to be defined to [WIDL](https://heycam.github.io/webidl/) format.
+Designed addon interfaces need to be defined into [WIDL](https://heycam.github.io/webidl/) format.
 We leveraged [webidl2](https://www.npmjs.com/package/webidl2) tool to parse Web IDL files to Abstract Syntax Tree(AST).
 So all supported WIDL features by WIDL-NAN are compliant with [webidl2](https://www.npmjs.com/package/webidl2/).

-How to write WIDL files is out of scope of this project.
+How to write WIDL files is out scope of this document.
 For more details, please refer to [W3C Web IDL](https://heycam.github.io/webidl/) spec.
 But we have some notes and emphasis listed below except general syntax.
 - Array, both the ```sequence<TypeName>``` and the normal array ```TypeName[]```, but we recommend to use sequence.
 - Attributes, readonly and writable attributes are all supported, inheritant attributes has not been supported yet.
 - Buffer, ArrayBuffer and typed array are all supported.